 1. What is the MainStreet Business Assistance Program's mission?

-MainStreet’s mission is to provide outreach and consulting services to businesses located in RTA-related transportation improvement zones, which will enable them to sustain their business and make choices that will enhance their ability to succeed.
+MainStreet's mission is to provide outreach and consulting services to businesses located in RTA-related transportation improvement zones, enabling them to sustain their business and make choices that will enhance their ability to succeed.

 2. Who is eligible to receive these services?

-All businesses located within a quarter mile of the construction zone on RTA-funded transportation projects are eligible.
+All businesses located within a quarter mile of the transportation improvement zone on RTA-funded projects are eligible.
 Businesses outside this zone may contact us for special considerations if they believe they will be impacted.

-3. What if I am in a non-RTA transportation project?
+3. What if I am in a non-RTA transportation project area?

-You may be eligible for services for projects that are not designated in the RTA regional transportation plan of May 16, 2006, if a funding source can be identified.
+You may be eligible for services for projects that are not designated in the RTA plan of May 16, 2006, if a funding source can be identified.